 As mentioned earlier, previous to this the stress test rate has already fallen twice since the beginning of the Covid-19 pandemic.
 The stress test rate first fell in the middle of March by 0.15 percent from 5.19 percent to 5.04 percent.
-Then it fell again a couple months later in May by 0.10 percent from 5.04 percent to 4.94 percent.
+Then it fell again a couple of months later in May by 0.10 percent from 5.04 percent to 4.94 percent.

 The latest rate reduction means that if you’re a qualified borrower, you can afford to spend more on a home than you were able to prior to the change all things considered equal.
 Even if your income, debt and down payment are the same, you can qualify for more mortgage money.

 The latest change gives borrowers about an increase of 1.5 percent in their home buying purchasing power.
 If you have a household income of $100,000 and were putting 10 percent down on a property, you could afford to spend roughly $523k on a home at a stress test rate of 4.94 percent.
 However, at a lower stress test rate of 4.79 percent, you can afford to spend slightly more, about $531k on a home.
 That’s an increase in purchasing power of about $8k.
 Not a huge difference, but not a drop in the bucket either.